Calqulate.NET

 Example: Age 40

-208 - 28 = 180 bpm
+208 - 28 = 180 beats per minute

-The Karvonen Formula: Calculate Heart Rate Reserve (HRR)
+The Karvonen Formula and Heart Rate Reserve

-The pro method that accounts for your fitness level
+Accounting for your current fitness level

 1